serjKim/angular-wonderful-ex/README.md

 ## CoreResultError vs GlobalErrorHandler
 > If you need to retry operation and application to be resilient after an error occurred, use `catchCoreError`
 >
-> Otherwise, the error will be caught by the global error handler and some functionality might stop working.
+> Otherwise, the error will be caught by the global error handler and some functionality might stop working and restored only after refreshing the page.

 ## Use `wrap`
-The `wrap` is already encapsulating those ones technics:
+The `wrap` is already encapsulating those technics:
 ```typescript
 return this.httpClient.http
   .get<T>(...) // Observable<T>